projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-devicemodel.rst

     }

-For instance, write_dsdt_urt1 provides ACPI contents for Bluetooth UART device when passthroughed to User VM.
-It provides virtual PCI device/function as _ADR.
-With other description, it could be used for Bluetooth UART enumeration.
+For instance, ``write_dsdt_urt1`` provides ACPI contents for a Bluetooth UART device when passed through to the User VM.
+It provides the virtual PCI device/function as ``_ADR``.
+With another description, it could be used for Bluetooth UART enumeration.

 .. code-block:: c